 Steph Starek represents clients in investigations by the United States Department of Justice and Securities and Exchange Commission.
 She has experience defending clients in government and criminal investigations involving allegations of fraud, insider trading, corruption, and other wrongdoing.

 Steph maintains an active pro bono practice and has served on a trial team representing an individual seeking asylum in the United States.
-She is a member of the Cleveland Metropolitan Bar Association and the Federal Bar Association and volunteers for the Alzheimer's Association's Cleveland Area Chapter.
+She is a member of the Federal Bar Association, EDWINS Leadership & Restaurant Institute's Emerging Leaders Committee, Pathway Caring for Children's Associate Board, and Holy Name High School's Advisory Board.

 - Case Western Reserve University (J.D. magna cum laude 2018; Order of the Coif; Order of the Barristers; 2017 Dean Dunmore Moot Court Competition Winner; Executive Notes Editor, Case Western Reserve Law Review); Baldwin Wallace University (B.A. in Political Science in 2015)